josherrickson/stats-notes-old/Stata/xtsetvsmixed.md

 <</dd_do>>
 ~~~~

-It's an odd design choice to display the min/max for the between and within rows, but not the mean.
-In either case, we can obtain all these values
-without `xt`.
+We can replicate all these results without `xt`.
 As a sidenote, "T-bar" represents the average number of measures per individual, or `N/n`.

 ^#^^#^ Overall variation